2504-tulika/InsightIQ/README.md

 # 📊 InsightIQ - Conversational Data Analysis Assistant

 InsightIQ is an AI-powered web application that allows users to **conversationally analyze any CSV dataset**.
-Upload your data, ask questions in natural language, get answers with **intelligent visualizations**, and explore deeper insights with **semantic memory** and **multi-dataset joining**.
+Upload your data, ask questions in natural language, get answers with **intelligent visualizations**, and explore deeper insights with **semantic memory**.

 Built using:
 - 🧠 [LangChain](https://www.langchain.com/) + [OpenRouter](https://openrouter.ai/) + [Cohere Command-R-Plus]